Restorative Cities and Communities

 The Mint House is grateful to colleagues working on restorative city initiatives across England and Wales for sharing their learning with us during interviews we carried out in 2018.
 You can find the results here:

 Research to date on restorative cities is mainly descriptive.
 This includes a series of case studies, with commentary, published in 2019 in the International Journal of Restorative Justice.
-This and other materials have been brought together by a European Forum restorative cities working group.
-You can find these resources here:

 Summary